maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   void                hildon_touch_selector_center_on_selected
                                                           (HildonTouchSelector *selector);

-Ensures all the columns in a :class:`HildonTouchSelector` show a selected item.
+Ensures all the columns in a :class:`TouchSelector` show a selected item.
 If one of the columns is in ```HILDON_TOUCH_SELECTOR_SELECTION_MODE_MULTIPLE`` <HILDON-TOUCH-SELECTOR-SELECTION-MODE-MULTIPLE:CAPS>`_ mode, that column will be scrolled to ensure the selected item that is closest to the currently visible area is shown.

 ``selector``:
-  a :class:`HildonTouchSelector`
+  a :class:`TouchSelector`

 .. versionadded 2.2